dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-03-21-transaction-cost-sad-story.md

 the longer it's going to take me to correct the change ->

-the less I'm going to be willing to make any change
+the less I'm going to be willing to make any change next time

+The intervention point for addressing technical debt is not carving out time to refactor, but accelerating feedback loops.